 - Level A: Meets minimum level of accessibility

 - Level AA: Addresses the most common and impactful barriers to access

 - Level AAA: Is the highest and most complex level of accessibility

 There are four main concepts when it comes to making a website accessible, which are commonly referred to by the acronym, POUR.
-Here’s an overview what each of those concepts are and what it means when it comes to website design.
+Here’s an overview of what each of those concepts is and what it means when it comes to website design.

 Websites should function and be easy to navigate when using only a keyboard, without a mouse or touchpad, and it should allow users enough time to access features (i.e. watch out for those sub-menus that click away too soon or too fast carousels).

 Content should be stated clearly and be easy to understand.
 There should also be clear error messages that don’t just say “oops!” but rather, give comprehensive directions for correcting the error.

 This involves a website’s ability to continue to evolve to ensure compatibility with assistive technologies and a variety of different web browsers.
 An example would be to regularly test compatibility with popular screen readers and staying up to date with evolving accessibility technology.

 Making your website accessible to as many people as possible is good business practice for any company.
 It’s also becoming increasingly vital to protect yourself from a complaint or lawsuit.

 The number of website accessibility lawsuits have been increasing, nearly tripling in 2018 with 2,258 as compared to 814 the year before.
 Some of the companies sued include Dominos, Carnival Corporation, Target, and others.